timcera/wdmtoolbox/docsrc/usage.rst

 You can also use "tsgettoolbox" to populate the DSN with data from various on-line sources.
-Look at the "tsgettoolbox" documentation at http://tsgettoolbox.readthedocs.io for particulars on installation, but it may be as easy as "pip install tsgettoolbox".
+Look at the "tsgettoolbox" documentation at :ref:`tsgettoolbox_documentation` for particulars on installation, but it may be as easy as "pip install tsgettoolbox".

 "tsgettoolbox" examples::